A look into the minimal set of AWS resources to get scheduled Lambda functions running and how to set things up with Node.js and Serverless.

 As with almost everything on AWS we’d need to manage permissions for our Lambda function with IAM.
 At the very least it should be able to write logs, so it needs access to CloudWatch Logs.
 The AWS Lambda Developer Guide gives a nice introduction to this topic in the section AWS Lambda Permissions Model.
 In simpler terms, what we want to tell our function is ”you are allowed to access CloudWatch Logs only to write logs”.

-Of course, we’d need to create the actual Lambda function.
-Additionally, to the deployment package and the IAM Role, a Lambda function needs to have various other configurations like function name, the path to a handler function, what runtime to use, how much memory the function needs, etc. What we want to tell AWS is ”take this source code, this IAM Role, a couple of configs and give me a Lambda function that I can invoke”.
+Of course we’d need to create the actual Lambda function.
+In addition to the deployment package and the IAM Role, a Lambda function needs to have various other configurations like function name, the path to a handler function, what runtime to use, how much memory the function needs, etc. What we want to tell AWS is ”take this source code, this IAM Role, a couple of configs and give me a Lambda function that I can invoke”.

 CloudWatch Events Rule

 If we want to trigger our Lambda function periodically, we’ll need CloudWatch and a CloudWatch Events Rule.
 CloudWatch Events supports cron-like expressions which we can use to define how often an event is created.
 We would also need to make sure that we add our Lambda function as a target for those events.
 Again, in simpler terms, what we say is ”create a new event every x and invoke this Lambda function with it”.

 Creating the events and targeting the Lambda function isn’t enough unfortunately.
 We would still need to make sure that the events are allowed to trigger (invoke) our Lambda function.
 Anything that wants to invoke a Lambda function needs to have explicit permission to do that.
 We’re telling our function ”allow events from CloudWatch Events to invoke you”.